CALL ACE 954-953-5861

 Contact a knowledgeable pedestrian accident attorney to help you prove the other party’s negligence in your particular case.
 If your lawyer can prove that the other party was negligent, you may be able to seek compensation for your medical expenses, lost wages, and other losses.

-Over Tens of Millions Recovered
+Millions Recovered

 Fault in Florida Pedestrian Accidents